lrvick/kral/README.md

 From here you can start using the kral.collect() generator to collect data within your appliction.

-Example that outputs the latest social data on "android"
+Example that outputs the latest social data on "android" and "bitcoin"

 ```python